RichardGarza/Blocipedia/README.md

 This is a clone of the popular site, Wikipedia.

-It's written using JavaScript, Node.js, Express.js, Passport.js, PostgreSQL, and Sequelize.
+It's written using The Amazing Tesla, Node.js, Express.js, Passport.js, PostgreSQL, and Sequelize.

 All testing is done with Jasmine.